Michael Wayne McGray: Crimes

 At some point after McGray was arrested, he confessed to being responsible for the 1985 disappearance of New Brunswick teenager, Kimberly Amero.
 She disappeared from the Atlantic National Exhibition in Saint John after staying behind to watch the fireworks.
 He admitted to killing her and burying her body on the Kingston Peninsula — a piece of land located between the St. John River and the Kennebecasis River.
-A thorough search of the land turned up no sign of Kimberly’s supposed burial site.
+A thorough search of the land turned up no sign of Kimberly's supposed burial site.

 On March 20, 2000, he pled guilty to the murder of Joan Hicks.
 McGray claimed to have killed 11 other victims across Canada, including Halifax, Saint John, Montreal, Ottawa, Toronto, Calgary, Vancouver, and the American city of Seattle.
 He claimed that he would provide information to the authorities on the killings in exchange for specific demands being met.

 In May 2001, McGray was charged with a sixth murder, the 1985 killing of Elizabeth Gail Tucker in Nova Scotia.
 This charge occurred as a result of several interviews he gave the previous year; as a result of the interviews, police across the country re-opened cold case files.
-McGray blamed his urge to kill on beatings he received as a child, and warned he would kill again if he did not receive proper treatments.
+McGray blamed his urge to kill on beatings he received as a child and warned he would kill again if he did not receive proper treatments.

 In November 2010, following a transfer to the Mountain Institution medium-security prison in Agassiz, British Columbia, McGray killed his cellmate, 33-year-old Jeremy Phillips.
-The Crown prosecutor related that McGray claimed that Phillips invented a false hostage-taking scenario where McGray would tie him up, and Phillips would then be brought to the infirmary; McGray complied with the plan at first, but then strangled Phillips.
-Lawyers of the victim's family doubted the claims, as Phillips was scheduled to be released on parole, while two inmates related that Phillips had requested to not be held in the same block as McGray, but prison officers denied the request.
+The Crown prosecutor related that McGray claimed that Phillips invented a false hostage-taking scenario where McGray would tie him up, and Phillips would then be brought to the infirmary; McGray complied with the plan at first but then strangled Phillips.
+Lawyers of the victim's family doubted the claims as Phillips was scheduled to be released on parole.
+Two inmates related that Phillips had requested to not be held in the same block as McGray, but prison officers denied the request.
 A resulting coroner's inquest recommended that serial killers be housed in single cells.
 The Ste-Anne-des-Plaines Institution, which was reputed to be the highest-security prison in Canada, housed McGray in 2012.

-On July 12, 2019, the Nova Scotia Supreme Court revealed that McGray was the prime suspect in the 1995 murder of Brenda Way who was found with her neck slashed in Dartmouth, Nova Scotia.
+On July 12, 2019, the Nova Scotia Supreme Court revealed that McGray was the prime suspect in the 1995 murder of Brenda Way, who was found with her neck slashed in Dartmouth, Nova Scotia.
 Her boyfriend, Glen Assoun, had been convicted and spent 17 years in prison for the crime he always denied.
 Assoun's conviction was overturned.